 webman/push

-webman/push is a free push service server-side plugin, The client is based on the subscription mode, compatible with pusher, and it has many clients such as JS, Android (java), IOS (swift), IOS (Obj-C), uniapp, .NET, Unity, Flutter, AngularJS, and more.
-The backend push SDK supports PHP, Node, Ruby, Asp, Java, Python, Go, Swift, and so on.
-The client-side comes with heartbeat and automatic reconnection after disconnection, making it very easy and stable to use.
-It is suitable for many instant communication scenarios such as message push, chat, etc.
+webman/push is a free server-side push plugin, with a client based on the subscription model, compatible with pusher.
+It has many clients such as JS, Android (Java), iOS (Swift), iOS (Obj-C), uniapp, .NET, Unity, Flutter, AngularJS, etc. The backend push SDK supports PHP, Node, Ruby, Asp, Java, Python, Go, Swift, etc. The client also comes with heartbeats and automatic reconnection, making it very simple and stable to use.
+It is suitable for various instant communication scenarios such as message pushing and chatting.

-The plugin comes with a web page JS client push.js and a uniapp client uniapp-push.js, and other language clients can be downloaded at https://pusher.com/docs/channels/channels_libraries/libraries/
+The plugin includes a web js client push.js and a uniapp client uniapp-push.js.
+Clients in other languages can be downloaded from https://pusher.com/docs/channels/channels_libraries/libraries/.

 Installation